-Samsung Galaxy NX camera hitting the U.S. in October with Android 4.2, starting price of $1,599.99Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy NX camera hitting the U.S. in October with Android 4.2, starting price of $1,599.99Alex Wagner - Editorial Director of News and Content

 Samsung hasn't said much about its Android 4.2-powered Galaxy NX camera ever since the device first debuted back in June, but today that silence has been broken.
 Samsung this morning revealed that the Galaxy NX will launch both online and at authorized Samsung retailers in the U.S. this October.
 Pricing for the Jelly Bean camera will be set at $1,599.99 for the body-only or $1,699.99 for a bundle that includes an 18-55mm lens.